gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Razi raised his palms apologetically.  "*La*, captain, I have no such sword.
 Truly."

-The corner of Jaromir's mouth twitched.
-He lowered his hand.
+Jaromir lowered his hand.
 "It's lieutenant, bookster, not captain.
 A captain would have three ribbons.
 But you know that.
 Just as you know that if your mistress were not who she is, I'd have your back broken here and now for what you did to my comrades."

 Erileine held her breath as Razi lowered his hands as well.
 "I have no mistress, lieutenant.
 And I swear by my blood, I do not think I